 With Sheet3.DTPicker1 .Height = 20 .Width = 20

-This code denotes that you need to select your sheet name where you want to apply this code and the date picker number.
+This code denotes that you need to select the sheet name where you want to apply this code and the date picker number.
 You can also modify the height and width values.

 If Not Intersect(Target, Range("B5:B7")) Is Nothing Then .Visible = True

-This code denotes that if you select any cell in this range, drop down calendar will be visible in every cell within this range.
+This code denotes that if you select any cell within this range, the drop-down calendar will be visible in every cell within this range.

 .Top = Target.Top .Left = Target.Offset(0, 1).Left .LinkedCell = Target.Address